zowe/docs-site/docs/user-guide/troubleshootinstall.md

 **Solution:**

-The *command not found* message displays because Node.js and NPM are not installed on your PC.
+The *command not found* message displays because Node.js and NPM are not installed on your computer.
 To correct this behavior, install Node.js and NPM and reissue the npm command to install Zowe CLI.

 **More Information:** [System requirements for Zowe CLI](systemrequirements.md)